Flora130/NOC_S23/README.md

 # NOC_S23
-Assignments and Project code for NOC S23
+Assignments and Project code for Nature of Code S23